ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 {% endfig %}

 There's not enough space for such a solution?
 Try something else.
 Some elements can be stored inside the furniture.
-Pouffes with storage are a perfect examples - on one hand, one can sit on them, and on the other - you could keep some sheets, towels or winter scarfs and beanies in them.
+Pouffes with storage are a perfect examples.
+On one hand, one can sit on them, and on the other - you could keep some sheets, towels or winter scarfs and beanies in them.
 The market also offers **coffee tables with drawers**.
 You can use one to store CDs, books or electronic gadgets.

 ### A multitude of styles, textures and colors

-A small studio apartment does not like chaos, therefore using many styles, textures and colors will not be effective in this case. **Before decorating your small apartment it's advised to decide upon one main theme.** Matching strong colors might create an effect of overflow.
+A small studio apartment does not like chaos, therefore using many styles, textures and colors will not be effective in this case. **Before decorating your small apartment, it's advised to decide upon one main theme.** Matching strong colors might create an effect of an overflow.
 When entering the apartment, one will not be able to focus on one thing.
 It not only does not look well, but also has a negative impact on the mood.

 {:.distinction.distinction-information}